• Skip to primary navigation

 If you love snickerdoodles as much as we do, you will want to try my original gluten free snickerdoodles recipe.
 I also have a great gluten free snickerdoodle mug cake recipe for when you want that snickerdoodle flavor in a 3-minute cake.

-There are lots of pumpkin recipes out there so I feel I need to explain why these cookies are so special.
+There are many pumpkin recipes out there, so I need to explain why these cookies are so special.

-1. They are full of fall flavors like cinnamon, ginger, and nutmeg yet these snickerdoodles are made without cream of tartar.
-They still crinkle beautifully, like a real snickerdoodle should.
+1. They are full of fall flavors like cinnamon, ginger, and nutmeg, yet these snickerdoodles are made without cream of tartar.
+They still crinkle beautifully, as a real snickerdoodle should.

-2. You can make these cookies in about 20 minutes and you can freeze the extras so you always have snickerdoodle pumpkin cookies on-hand!
+2. You can make these cookies in about 20 minutes and freeze the extras, so you always have Snickerdoodle pumpkin cookies on hand!

 4. Pumpkin spice...need I say more?